jbadhree/taxrefundsystem/badhtaxfileserv/docs/implmentaion_plan.md

 ## badhtaxfileserv - Implementation Plan

 ### 1) Goals and Scope
-- Build a new Java Spring Boot (Gradle) microservice `badhtaxfileserv`.
+- Build a new Java Spring Boot (Maven) microservice `badhtaxfileserv`.
 - Persist data in local Postgres at URL `postgresql://taxrefund_user:taxrefund_password@localhost:5432/taxrefund?schema=taxfileservdb`.
   - Note for JDBC: we will use `jdbc:postgresql://localhost:5432/taxrefund?currentSchema=taxfileservdb` and set schema in Spring/Hibernate/Flyway configs.
 - Expose HTTP on port 4000.